 Wow.
 That was a creepy book.
 I am glad I didn’t read this when I was a kid.
 Although I would have loved it anyway, I am pretty sure I would have nightmares…

 Coraline was a pretty interesting book with a lovely moral!
-I loved how Neil Gaiman approached the subject; how straight forward and simplistic it was and mainly all Neil Gaiman’s books are.
+I loved how Neil Gaiman approached the subject; how straightforward and simplistic it was and mainly all Neil Gaiman’s books are.
 I really like his writing, it’s captivating, simple but interesting and in this case creepy.

-I really liked Coraline as a main character: she was down to earth, simple but different, “independent” and also brave even when she was scared!
-Of course it’s easy to show to a kid all they ever wanted and have a yes as an answer but Coraline saw the truth behind it – well with a bit of help but she did – and gave her everything to make it good.
+I really liked Coraline as the main character: she was down to earth, simple but different, “independent” and also brave even when she was scared!
+Of course, it’s easy to show to a kid all they ever wanted and have a yes as an answer but Coraline saw the truth behind it – well with a bit of help but she did – and gave her everything to make it good.

 I am also a BIG fan of Chris Riddell’s draws.
 I think they are fantastic!!
 Always slightly/totally creepy but amazing!
-And in this book they really complemented it so well!
+And in this book, they really complemented it so well!
 I loved this edition!

-I thought I saw this movie long time ago but apparently I didn’t and I am very happy about that!
+I thought I saw this movie a long time ago but apparently, I didn’t and I am very happy about that!
 I never thought it would be like this.
 I loved the animation but I don’t think it’s a movie I would see again (maybe), or at least in many years.
 Don’t get me wrong, it was pretty cool, – cool and scary at the same time – and I actually liked it but there’s something that messes up with me when a movie I think it’s for kids turns this creepy….
 SO glad I saw it but not again.

 Have you read or seen the movie?